NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 itself).

 On pfe25 and on amos, builds are launched, and then tested on the same machine.

 The process on zula launches builds on zula, centos-64-5 and centos-32-5.
 The builds done on zula and centos-64-5 are tested on zula.
 The build launched on centos-32-5 is tested on that machine, as zula is missing some libraries expected by that build.

+We do not build on andey, instead we copy there the build from amos and just test it.
+The goal here is to uncover any subtle dependencies of a given build on the build machine libraries.

 The test process on pfe25 is the strictest, it will fail if any obtained resuls differ from the reference.
 The tests on other machines